LassoSoft/LassoGuide/lasso_guide_source/operations/encryption.rst

    algorithm.
 An optional ``-seed`` parameter can be used to seed some algorithms with a random component.

-.. method:: cipher_decypt(data, -cipher::string, -key, -seed= ?)::bytes
+.. method:: cipher_decrypt(data, -cipher::string, -key, -seed= ?)::bytes

    Decrypts a string using a specified algorithm.
 Requires three parameters: The data to be decrypted, a ``-cipher`` keyword parameter specifying which